-UC San Diego Health System is a high-volume center for complex surgeries for Crohn's disease and ulcerative colitis.
+UC San Diego Health is a high-volume center for complex surgeries for Crohn's disease and ulcerative colitis.
 We incorporate the use of single-incision techniques, robot-assisted and transanal approaches when appropriate to provide the best possible outcomes in the treatment of Crohn's disease, ulcerative colitis and their complications.

 Read more about UC San Diego Health's expertise in surgery for IBD